Last Updated on May 10, 2022 by Christine Kaaloa

 Since the early 1900’s the Mercato Albinelli was a farmer’s market that sold produce and regional meats.
 Today it keeps Modena’s traditional tastes alive.
 You’ll find farm-fresh and slow food products like parma ham, Parmigiano Reggiano, and more as you peruse down aisles of a warehouse-like market.
 The market isn’t very large so you might only spend 30 minutes there before continuing your excursion around town.
 Stop by for a quick lunch, is a small cafe and bar in the middle of the market with a fresh menu sourced from the local variety.
 You might even take a market tour and lunch at a Cesarina’s home.
 Location: Via Luigi Albinelli 13, 41121, Modena Italy

 Tip: Take a private home cooking class in Modena

 4. Teatro Communale di Modena (Luciano Pavorotti Opera House)

 If you’re a fan of Italian opera, Modena is the birth home of the world-famous tenor, Luciano Pavorotti.
 Visit the Teatro Communale di Modena (aka Luciano Pavorotti Opera House) for a guided tour of the opera house, where Pavorotti performed at.
 If you’re lucky, you’ll see opera rehearsals going on.
 Performances are ongoing

 5. Casa Pavorotti

-Casa Pavarotti is the Luciano Pavorotti Home Museum, where you can visit the home which Pavorotti lived and worked in.
+Casa Pavarotti is the Luciano Pavorotti Home Museum, where you can visit the home where Pavorotti lived and worked in.
 It houses unseen memorabilia, costumes, and awards he gathered through his illustrious career.
-Location: Stradello Nava 6, 41126 Getting there: 15 minute ride from the historic area of town.
+Location: Stradello Nava 6, 41126 Getting there: 15-minute ride from the historic area of town.
 Bus tours will also take you there.
 Check the information center at Piazza Grande.
 Admission: 10 Euro

 6. Umberto Panini Maserati Museum